lobsterhandz/Factory_App_with_Docs/README.md

 - **Error Logging:** Logs errors and server activities using RotatingFileHandler.
 - **JWT Security:** Implements token-based authentication and authorization with role-based access control.
 - **Multi-Level Admin Roles:** Supports 'super_admin', 'admin', and 'user' roles for scalability and secure access.
+- **Swagger UI for API docs integrated into app.py via YAML file in static folder

 ---